 Keela Johnson — the one who started it all.
 Keela is originally from Winston-Salem and has lived in Clemmons for the last 30 years.
 She and husband, Tim (the recently retired owner of TJ’s Body Shop), have been married since 1984 and, together, they have two grown children, Brooke Eagle (who is a part of the Forsyth Magazines team and Keela’s right arm) and Tanner who is in college at UNC-Wilmington.
 After being downsized from her position at L’eggs, Keela found her entrepreneurial spirit and, without any publishing experience or background, she began Forsyth Woman.
 Two years later, she launched Forsyth Family with friend and business partner, Robin Bralley.
 In 2011, she launched Forsyth Woman Engaged! and, in 2015, Forsyth Community.
-While the magazines are her true passion, Keela enjoys spending time at Lake Norman with her family and friends, a good glass of wine and the Carolina Panthers!
+While the magazines are her true passion, Keela enjoys spending time at Lake Norman with her family and friends, and of course, the Carolina Panthers!

 Forsyth Magazines account executive and Forsyth Woman associate editor since 2012.
 Brooke Eagle is originally from Clemmons and still calls it home.
 Though Brooke graduated from High Point University with a degree in elementary education, she chose to join the magazines full time after college.
 Brooke wears many hats for the magazines, but one of her favorites is the management of our bi-annual wedding magazine, FW Engaged.
 Her strong work ethic, love for community and leadership skills have been recognized by others as well!
 Brooke is the past President of the Professional Women of Winston-Salem and also serves on the Hospice Foundation Leadership Council.
 In her spare time, Brooke loves spending time with her family and friends, especially when that time is spent on the water!
 She is also a fitness guru, loves home décor, reading and cooking!